First, here’s what we offer. We are not a youth soccer league. We are an adult soccer league. You must be at least 16 years old to play in ASL.

 Issues like practice, uniforms, and acceptable behavior vary from team to team.
 The league does not issue you a uniform, shin guards, shoes, or a limousine to take you to your games.
 All of that is something you deal with the team on.

 We don’t place you on a team like an AYSO type operation or apparently some municipal leagues do.
 The teams are formed by individual groups and it’s at their option to add someone to their team.
-Hence, we post your information you provide us, and we’ve posted a Word document on the left that you can complete and e-mail, fax or scan back to us or take it to the office and we’ll enter your info in the data base we post.
+Hence, we post your information you provide us, and we’ve posted a Word document right below this article (or click here) that you can complete and e-mail, fax or scan back to us or take it to the office and we’ll enter your info in the data base we post.

 A couple of hints.
 First, bear in mind that everyone on the planet can see this information.
 Hence, we’d recommend that you use a yahoo, gmail, or similar account rather than your work e-mail address.
 Second, everyone will see your phone number as well.
 So govern your actions accordingly.
 If you don’t want someone to text you, say so and we’ll post that on your listing.